Mochimochi07/Mochimochi07/README.md

 <h1 align="center">Hello 👋, I am Angel Jesse Dampil</h1>
 <h3 align="center">A junior software and data developer from Philippines</h3>

 <p align="left">
 Hi, I am Angel Jesse D. Dampil.
 I specialize coding in fields of Software Systems Development(Website and Desktop), Data Science and CyberSecurity.
 While I was still training my own skills, I began making application designs, algorithms and strategies.
 I was always passionate on building things from scraps because robotics and networking always inspired me.
 I am delighted to share my work in Github community as a junior developer.
 I plan on establishing my own unique technology that focuses more on Equity, Accuracy and Security.
 Thus, I believe that my future IT plans will have a huge impact in human civilization.
 </p>

+<h3 align="left">My Info</h3>

+- 🤵 You can call me Aj

+- 👨‍💻 The name of my technology is M.A.J.A.D

 - 🔭 I’m currently working on **Websites**